Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 In Skipholt, all restrooms are gender neutral.

+n Skipholt, all restrooms are gender neutral.
 The school operates on three floors, ground floor, 3rd and 4th floors.
-Toilets for people with mobility impairments are on all floors but are not accessible.
+The restrooms on all floors are partly accessible for people with mobility impairments.
 On floors 3 and 4 there are thresholds that could be an obstacle for some wheelchairs and heavy doors.
-On the ground floor there are no thresholds between the concert hall and the accessible toilet, but there is a heavy door that does not have a door opener.
+On the ground floor there are no thresholds between the concert hall and the accessible restroom, but there is a heavy door that does not have a door opener.

 In Þórunnartún, the restrooms are gender-neutral.